-Well-informed guides take small groups on tours throughout the day, discussing the architecture, pointing out artifacts from the family's life, and telling amusing stories of the rambunctious Wright clan.
-Reservations are required for groups of 10 or more for the home and studio tours.
-Note that you need to arrive as early as possible to be assured a spot on one of these tours—not later than early afternoon to make the last tour on any given day.
+To see the interior, you must take one of the small-group tours, let by well-informed guides who discuss the architecture, point out artifacts from the family's life, and tell amusing stories of the rambunctious Wright clan.
+Reservations are advised, required for groups of 10 or more.
+Without one, you need to arrive as early as possible to be assured a spot—not later than early afternoon to make the last tour on any given day.
 Tours begin at the Ginkgo Tree Bookshop, which is part of the home and studio.
 The shop carries architecture-related books and gifts.
 You can pick up a map of other examples of Wright's work that are within easy walking or driving distance or you can join a guided tour of the neighborhood led by volunteers.

 Fodor's Trip Planning Ideas

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US